ssspe/gtest-report-prettify/README.md

 # gtest-report-prettify
-Creates a HTML page from a Google Test JSON report.
+Creates a HTML page from a Google Test JSON or XML report.

 To run:
 ```python